Immediate or Non-Emergent Actions

 A student may react emotionally to the conversation.
 Remember that your empathetic approach may help them feel heard and validated in the conversation.

-Familiarize yourself with the services that CPM provides on campus as well as through the community resources on the college's website.
+Familiarize yourself with the services that KSUCPM provides on campus as well as through the community resources on the college's website.
 Explain ways that help are available, and emphasize that seeking help is a sign of strength.